VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

 ## Notes

-Kubernetes is the entire technology stack.
+Kubernetes is the entire technology stack, it's not part of this lab.

-## Improvement points
+## Takeaways

-- plenty of `terraform apply` operations
+- Terraform allows to deploy cloud resource (Azure Kubernetes Service) and whats 'inside', Kubernetes in this example, notice that it uses different providers
+- there are plenty of `*.tf` files, it's for your convenience, Terraform merges them into one before executing it
+- it is good to separate resource deployment (`aks`) and resource configuration (`aks_application`)
+- Kubernetes allows to separate management nodes and application nodes - you can deploy nodes to dedicated subnets that have different security rules - eg. application nodes need to have secured connection to Database or may be public facing (via ingress controller ideally)
-- managing multiple environments
+- bare Terraform makes it a bit difficult to manage multiple environments (nothing to worry about)
-- state is stored on local drive, how to collaborate?
+- statefile stored locally makes it difficult to collaborate